Korny0301/MiniVario-Arduino/README.md

 3.3V = 5V / (R_1 + R_2) * R_2

 Since I have lots of those resistors, I used for R2 = 9.1kOhm and R1 = 5kOhm (calculated R1 = 4.687kOhm).
 Bluetooth module RX is connected to voltage above R_2 (between both resistors).

+Notice, that the HC-05 (and 06) are not compatible with apple products as iPhone/iPad.
+Those device will not find the bluetooth module due to missing licenses (google it if you are interested).
+Even my MacbookPro was not able to connect - but at least it found the device while scanning.
+Therefore I used the HM-10 that looks the same from a software side of view.

 ### Feature requests / nice to have / maybe implemented in future